-Figure Skating in State ...from Learn to Skate to elite competition: At State's ## rinks is a constant struggle for ice time.
-What does it take to nurture a child from their first steps on the ice to competing at a national competition?
+Figure Skating in State ...from Learn to Skate to elite competition: What does it take to nurture a child from their first steps on the ice to competing at a national competition?
 Many well-known skaters have emerged from State, including names.
 Key contacts: Coaches, parents, local skaters, rink managers, club members.

-History of figure skating in city:

-There are ### in city, including (insert surrounding cities).
+History of figure skating in city: There are ### in city, including (insert surrounding cities).
 Insert some historical facts about the host club.
 Answer this: Is the sport growing or is there declining interest in the area?
 And why is it growing or declining?
 Etc. Key contacts: Coaches, local figure skating club members, rink managers, club Board members.